-The Trademarks and Licensing Office has established licensing agreements with a number of suppliers who provide a variety of products.
+The Trademark Licensing Program has established licensing agreements with a number of suppliers who provide a variety of products.
 To view the current list of licensed suppliers, go to:

 Individuals or groups seeking a supplier are to review this list to determine if the required items are available from one of the current licensees.
-If the items are available from an unlicensed supplier only, consult with the Trademarks and Licensing Office.
+If the items are available from an unlicensed supplier only, consult with the Trademark Licensing Program.

 Registered student organizations, as defined in WAC 504-28-020, may use spirit marks for stationery, posters, signs, and banners dealing with the on-campus activities of the organization.
 (See above for a definition of spirit marks.)
 Such use of spirit marks must reflect positively on the University and the logos must be reproduced accurately.

-Student organizations must obtain approval from the Trademarks and Licensing Office for all artwork prior to use.
-Contact the Trademarks and Licensing Office; telephone 335-2202, or e-mail to:
+Student organizations must obtain approval from the Trademark Licensing Office for all artwork prior to use.
+Contact the Trademark Licensing Program; telephone 335-2202, or e-mail to:

 Student organizations involved in recruitment activities outside the university must incorporate academic signatures and University branding elements into all recruitment materials.
 Follow the advisory guidelines for academic signatures and branding elements available from the Marketing and Creative Services Graphic Identity website at:

 Any item, artwork, or project which is produced as part of a course and which uses University trademarks for noncommercial purposes does not require a license and is royalty exempt.